I started my official work on "potography" in 2015, but the word first popped into my head a solid year or so before I made it a side project.

 I immediately thought "pot-ography," and realized this "new" word was a great way to describe photos relating to marijuana!
 So I took a picture of the ad, and eventually decided to use the term for my own photography website.

-The only thing is, I'm not a photographer.
+The only thing is, I wasn’t a photographer.

-Before I settled on using the site to host my weed-related photos, I spent several months trying to build an income-generating business around the "POTography" concept without actually being a photographer myself.
+Before I settled on the site’s current form and function, I spent months trying to build a business around the "POTography" concept without actually being a photographer myself.

 I was fresh out of college and eager to start my own business that didn't keep me tied down to one geographic region, but I also wanted to stay involved with cannabis.

-A photography website seemed like the perfect fit, but I had a lot to learn if I wanted to succeed.
+A photography website seemed like the perfect fit, but I had a lot to learn!

 That was probably in April of 2016, about eight months after I came up with the original "POTography" concept business model (for whoever's curious about the original concept, I'll be sharing that story another time).

-Remember to check back occasionally for updates!
-I've got a couple other projects I'm getting ready to share with everyone soon.
+Remember to check back often for updates!
+Along with this website, I've got a couple other projects I'm getting ready to share with everyone soon.